darasus/ai-blog/content/the-basics-of-investing-what-you-need-to-know.md

   Investing early and often can help you build a bigger nest egg.
 With the right strategy, you can invest in a way that works for you and your financial situation.
+intro: >-
+  When you’re in your 20s and early 30s, it can feel like there is never enough money.
+Working-age individuals in this age group are likely to be settling into their career and perhaps starting a family, which means expenses are climbing while income isn’t always keeping up.

+  Even when money is tight, it doesn’t mean that young people can’t invest for the future.
+In fact, investing as soon as possible is one of the best things you can do to secure your financial future.
+The sooner you begin investing for retirement or another long-term goal, the sooner your portfolio will grow and help you achieve your goals.

+  But where should you start?
+Fortunately, there are plenty of accessible resources that can get you off on the right foot with your investments.
+Here we take a look at some of the basics of investing – what you need to know before getting started.
 ---

 ## What is investing?